-A student who gains access to any inappropriate or harmful material is expected to discontinue the access and to report the incident to a supervising staff member.
-Any student identified as a security risk or as having violated the Responsible Use Guidelines may be denied access to the District's system.
+A student who gains access to inappropriate or harmful material must discontinue the access and report the incident to a supervising staff member.
+Any student identified as a security risk or violating the Responsible Use Guidelines may be denied access to the District's system.
 Other consequences may also be assigned.
 A student who knowingly brings prohibited materials into the school's electronic environment will be subject to suspension of access and/or revocation of privileges on the District's system and will be subject to disciplinary action in accordance with the Board-approved Student/Parent Handbook and Student Code of Conduct.